vbwagner/xephem-deb/README.md

 ## TODO

-It would be nice to use system libz, libpng and libjpeg instead of bundled ones.
+1. It would be nice to use system libz, libpng and libjpeg instead of bundled ones.
 But even without this package suites my needs.
+2. May be it would be good idea to split package into architecture-dependent `xephem` and architecture-independent `xephem-data`.